 Creating a Christmas tradition after getting married

 Before we got married, we spent Christmas with one of our families.
 After we got married, we decided to make a tradition for ourselves.
 For our first Christmas, we spent our time in Washington, D.C (check out here and herehere).
 It was hands down one of my favorite holidays and experiences with DG to date.
-But since then, we have Christmas Eve together at a restaurant that DG picks, and then we have a lazy Christmas morning.
-Christmas Day is spent with the dogs and then we ride around and look at Christmas lights that night with the dogs.
+But since then, we have Christmas Eve together at a restaurant that DG picks.
+Then we have a lazy Christmas morning.
+Christmas Day is spent with the dogs.
+Then, we ride around and look at Christmas lights that night with the dogs.

 As we start looking for our next chapter, I am so grateful to have these memories in this house.
 Also, thanks for sticking with me through my bad photography and no-idea-what-I-was-doing decorating phases.

-P.S.
-I don’t have a ton to share from this weekend since I spent it in athleisure clothes painting, washing baseboards, mulching flower beds, and doing laundry, to name a few things.
-Those 5 years feel different; I used to not to be this sore after house work when we first moved in. *Oh to be 25 again.* The only time I put on real clothes was to sneak away for a catch up session with my BFF, Andrea, who was in town from LA.
+I don’t have a ton to share from this weekend.
+I just spent it in athleisure clothes painting and washing baseboards.
+Also, I was mulching flower bed and doing laundry, to name a few things.
+Those 5 years feel different.
+I used to not to be this sore after house work when we first moved in. *Oh to be 25 again.* The only time I put on real clothes was to sneak away for a catch up session with my BFF, Andrea, who was in town from LA.

 Best of luck to you guys and I hope the home sells quickly for you!!
 So exciting! xo, Biana –BlovedBoston